 March issue now available

 January editorial - JIPLP at 10: what's next?

 Provides information and news European copyright law.
 A group of leading experts, comprising practising lawyers and academics to report on latest developments.

-Top 3 Posts from March and April from our IP Law blogs
+Top 3 Posts of the Summer from our IP Law blogs